1945 Auckland Rugby League season: Auckland v Wellington

 Auckland won comfortably and would have won by more but only 3 of their 12 tries were converted.
-There was a good deal of interest in the appearance of Jack Hemi, the great player who had represented New Zealand in 10 matches, New Zealand Māori (2), Auckland (2), Auckland Māori (12), and Manukau (103).
-His younger brother Lou played at full back for Wellington.
-They both lived in the Wairarapa but travelled to Wellington in the weekends to play for Randwick.
-As it stood they could do little to stem the flow of Auckland tries.
+There was a good deal of interest in the appearance of Jack Hemi, the great player who had represented New Zealand in 10 matches, New Zealand Māori (2), Auckland (2), Auckland Māori (12), and Manukau (108).
+His younger brother Lou (aged 17) played at full back for Wellington.
+They both lived in the Wairarapa but traveled to Wellington in the weekends to play for Randwick.
+Tragically it turned out that Lou had been unwell prior to the game and required treatment at halftime.
+He was later taken to Wairarapa Hospital and did not recover, dying aged just 18 on September 9.
+His last acts on the sporting field were to kick two penalty goals for Wellington.
 There was surprise before the match when it was found out that Pita Ririnui had been dropped from the Auckland side after failing to attend training.
 He was replaced in the starting side by Abbie Graham.
 Les Clement and A Rogers had been unavailable due to injury.
 The Wellington side fielded Harvey Kreyl at lock, he would go on to represent New Zealand 7 years later in 1952.

 Auckland v West Coast (South Island)

 The West Coast team was the first to play in Auckland since 1933.
 Auckland won a very hard-fought match in front of a large crowd of 13,000.
 During the second half Brian Nordgren and Jack Forrest were injured in a tackle.
 Despite protests St Johns said that neither player could carry on after both received head cuts.
 This meant both sides had to play on with 12 players.
 For Auckland Travers Hardwick moved from the forwards to play in the wing, while Ken Mountford did the same for the West Coast.
 After the match Nordgren and Forrest both went to Auckland Hospital to be treated.
-Earlier in the match B Lowther was injured and was replaced by Roy Nurse at halftime.
+Earlier in the match Bernard Lowther was injured and was replaced by Roy Nurse at halftime.
 During the following week the "local" (Auckland) replacement rule was clarified as typically players could not be replaced at halftime unless they were in the hands of St Johns or a doctor at the conclusion of the first half, which in this case Lowther was.
 This differed from the English rules where replacements at halftime were not allowed.
 The referee also needed to be notified that a replacement was happening which he was.
 However the opposing captain, Ces Mountford was not told as "everything was done in a rush".
 It was also stated during the week that the gate receipts of £435 were a record since the outbreak of the war in 1939, and were a record for such a fixture.